Google Sheets is an online application by Google that lets you create and edit spreadsheets and is part of Google Drive.

 Your Google Spreadsheet is now connected to ActiveCampaign and contacts will be automatically imported into your account.

-"Reset" the import
+Resetting the automatic import

 You can click the “Reset” button to have the importer start at the very first spreadsheet row the next time it runs.
 By default we’ll check for new rows at the end of the spreadsheet for seven days, then we’ll start from the beginning again (see the section below for more details).
 If you need to force the importer to start from the beginning, this is the way to do it.